 ChexSystems provides banks with negative account-history information on an applicant’s past deposit accounts.
-Formed over 40 years ago in Minnesota and purchased by Fidelity National Information Services in 2007, the company holds banking data on over 300 million consumers.
+It was formed over 40 years ago in Minnesota and purchased by Fidelity National Information Services in 2007.

 The following derogatory information is included in ChexSystems reports: